matt-norris/StarkChat/README.md

 ## Acknowledgements

 I would like to express my gratitude to OpenAI for the GPT and Whisper models, and to Eleven Labs for their text-to-speech service.
 This project would not have been possible without these advanced technologies.

-By integrating a variety of technologies and providing a highly interactive, immersive experience, this voice-activated AI Chatbot as Tony Stark represents a significant step forward in conversational AI technology.
-Users can look forward to engaging, informative, and entertaining interactions with the chatbot.